rg-wood/salt-lion/README.md

 #### Channel

-You can use EMPATH to sense, summon and control spirits, such as angels, demons and...
+You can use EMPATHY to sense, summon and control spirits, such as angels, demons and...

 #### Darkvision